 Written by Britt Blackwelder, Katherine Coleman, Sara Colunga-Santoyo, Jeffrey S. Harrison and Danielle Wozniak at the Robins School of Business, University of Richmond.
 Copyright © Jeffrey S. Harrison.
 This case was written for the purpose of classroom discussion.
-It may be duplicated or cited for educational purposes without obtaining permission from the authors.
+It is not to be duplicated or cited in any form without the copyright holder's express permission.
+For permission to reproduce or cite this case, contact Jeffrey Harrison at RCNcases@richmond.edu.
+In your message, state your name, affiliation and the intended use of the case.
+Permission for classroom use will be granted free of charge.
+Other cases are available at: https://robins.richmond.edu/faculty/case-network.html

 "A sustainable supply chain and environmentally compatible transportation solutions form an indispensible part of demonstrating comprehensive responsibility for human rights, as well as a commitment to the environment and to the battle against corruption."
 Volkswagen Sustainability Report 2014, page U3.

 Volkswagen shocked the world on September 18, 2015 with its response to the U.S. Environmental Protection Agency's (EPA) notice that Volkswagen's "clean diesel" vehicles were found to be in violation of the Clean Air Act.
-In its response, the German automaker admitted that it had deliberately equipped its line of Turbocharged Direct Injection (TDI) diesel engines with software that was intended to "bypass, defeat, or render inoperative elements of a vehicle's emission control system" during emissions testing.1 Initial reports suggested approximately 500,000 Volkswagen diesel cars, model years 2009 through 2011, were affected by the device.
-As the scandal continued to unfold, the estimated number of vehicles affected grew to 11 million vehicles, across multiple brands worldwide.2 Some reporters have referred to the scandal as "Dieselgate," a throwback to the Watergate scandal that led U.S. President Richard Nixon to resign in 1974.3
+In its response, the German automaker admitted that it had deliberately equipped its line of Turbocharged Direct Injection (TDI) diesel engines with software that was intended to "bypass, defeat, or render inoperative elements of a vehicle's emission control system" during emissions testing.
+Initial reports suggested approximately 500,000 Volkswagen diesel cars, model years 2009 through 2011, were affected by the device.
+As the scandal continued to unfold, the estimated number of vehicles affected grew to 11 million vehicles, across multiple brands worldwide.
+Some reporters have referred to the scandal as "Dieselgate," a throwback to the Watergate scandal that led U.S. President Richard Nixon to resign in 1974.